Table of Content

 3rd step: Arm Swing

-To set still your upper body, position your chest as if facing the ball during impact while releasing the clubface past you.
-Like how the legendary Jack Nicklaus used to state, “it feels like my shirt’s buttons are facing the golf when I am hitting it”.
+As the legendary Jack Nicklaus once said, “it feels like my shirt’s buttons are facing the golf ball when I am hitting it.”

 4th Step: Turn and Release

-In this last step, it’s time to test what you’ve learned in the earlier steps.
+In this last step, you should test what you’ve learned earlier.
 In other words, you will be hitting the actual ball rather than trying out swings.

 Begin by lifting your club to a 2/3rd backswing posture.
 Meanwhile, your left hand should be facing your chest, then make a swing but this time hitting the ball.

 This drill works for anyone as long as you practice it slowly and get to understand it.
-What’s more, it’s a great remedy for your slicing challenge.
-Within six minutes, you will be able to make professional shots whether you are a newbie or a usual golfer.
+Within six minutes, you can make professional shots, whether a newbie or a usual golfer.
+What’s more, it’s an excellent remedy for your slicing challenge.